 Users of financial statements should have the opportunity to compare the financial statements of the business over time in order to determine the financial position, performance and trends in cash flow of the business.
-Therefore, the same accounting policies should be applied in each interim period and each accounting period, unless the change in an accounting policy meets one of the situations mentioned in the above paragraph.
+Therefore, the same accounting policies should be applied in each interim period and each accounting period, unless the change in an accounting policy meets one of the situations specified in the paragraph above.